DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.53

+-  Now new players that has purchased Eurodollars with Gifted Universal Dollar cannot deposit Eurodollars to gangs, until they have reached level 30, this is to prevent abuse of the system mechanic and protect fair gang competition.
+-  Now free Universal Dollar cannot be used to instant-complete gang related tasks (currently only territory control), Only if you have top up Netcoins it will be enabled, this is to prevent abuse of the system mechanic and protect fair gang competition. all other tasks are not affected by this change.

 ### 0.0.52

 -  Fixed issue with some player cannot be attacked due to some bug